 It’s nice to see the SEGA logo back on my screen.
 It’s been a long time.
 Now there might be some comparisons to Mario Kart, but this game is in another league altogether.
 I think it’s safe to assume the developers were being fed on a diet of acid tabs and magic mushroom because this game is over the top mental!

 The controls might seem awkward at first, but soon you get used to them and they make sense after you play a few games.
-Hooking up a controller to your Mac is an even better option.
+Hooking up a controller is an even better option.
 I hooked up my PSP(to replicate a Nintendo NES controller) and it definitely elevated the gaming experience.

 It’s a refreshingly old school game, with emphasis on gameplay, rather than graphics.
 The karts are slightly reminiscent of those used in Mario Karts, but that’s where the similarities end.
 The karts in Sonic & Sega All-Stars Racing are beautifully detailed and match the personalities of their drivers.